apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

 * Make sure the KubeBlocks migration task runs normally.
 * To differentiate the dialogue information and to improve data security, it is recommended to create and authorize another account dedicated to data migration.
-* For the sake of safety, it is necessary to stop the business write and switch the application during off-peak hours.
+* For safety concerns, it is necessary to stop the business write and switch the application during off-peak hours.
 * Before switching the application, it is recommended to prepare data sampling for verification after switching to ensure correctness.
 * Pay attention to serial, sequence, and slot.
 * Serial and sequence

-   Search the max. value of Sequence before switching applications and set it as the initial value of Sequence in the target database.
+   Search and record the max. value of Sequence before switching applications and set it as the initial value of Sequence in the sink.

-   After the business is switched to the target database, the new written Sequence does not take the max. value in the source database as the initial value to continue in an increment order by default.
+   After the business is switched to the sink, the new written Sequence does not take the max. value in the source as the initial value to continue in an increment order by default.
+You need to set it manually.

     ```bash
     # PostgreSQL Function Sample: